GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Product Details

 This is the product image view.
-It displays clearly information regarding a selected product (the image, price, desciption, ratings etc...).
-It contains links to search the product brands and caterogies.
-The store owner (Superuser) gets a two sided small button that has links only visible to them.
+It clearly displays information regarding a selected product (the image, price, description, ratings etc...).
+It contains links to search the product brands and categories.
+The store owner (Superuser) gets a two-sided small button that has links only visible to them.
 The links are for admin controls to edit or delete a product.

-There is the add to wishlist button in the middle for register users to add items to a wishlist in their profile.
+There is the add to Wishlist button in the middle for register users to add items to a Wishlist in their profile.

-You have a quantity selector box with 'add/minus' buttons so you can select an ammount of an item without having to type a value into the box.
+You have a quantity selector box with 'add/minus' buttons so you can select an amount of an item without having to type a value into the box.
 Beneath that lies a 'keep shopping' button that returns you to the list store page, and to the right is the 'add to bag' button to add the product

 ![image](https://user-images.githubusercontent.com/72948843/206769816-91a23bea-0e29-457c-9559-21169c7f62b3.png)
 ![image](https://user-images.githubusercontent.com/72948843/206770804-aa5fb5ce-4080-45af-8a57-c6814e9e40e9.png)